altocodenl/tagaway/readme.md

    - Body must be of the form `{from: STRING, to: STRING}`, where both values are user tags - that is, a string that when trimmed *doesn't* start with a lowercased latin letter followed by two colons.
    - If `to` is not a user tag, a 400 is returned with body `{error: 'tag'}`.
    - If the user has no `from` tag, a 404 is returned with body `{error: 'tag'}`.
-   - If the user already has a `to` tag, a 409 is returned with body `{error: 'exists'}`, to avoid overlapping two tags through a rename.
    - If the `from` tag is shared with one or more users, a 409 is returned with body `{error: 'shared'}`.
    - If successful, returns a 200.